devaine/learning-cpp/chapter-1/notes.md

 * The new approach of C++ is that it's a general-purpose programming language for *developing and using abstractions*

 * The principle of C++ is that:
-    * *"You leave no room for a lower-level language below C++*, except for Assembly code, and if you manage to write on a lower-level language than C++, then it should be the **main** systems programming language of choice.
+    * *"You leave no room for a lower-level language below C++*, except for Assembly code, and if you manage to write on a lower-level language than C++, then it should be the **main** systems-programming language of choice.

 * C++ directly supports **four** programming styles:
     * Procedural Programming
-        - "Programming focused on processing and the design of suitable data structures"
+        - "Programming focused on <ins>processing and the design of suitable data structures</ins>"

     * Data Abstraction
-        - "Programming focused on the design of interfaces, hiding implementation details in general and representations in partiuclar"
+        - "Programming focused on the <ins>design of interfaces,</ins> hiding implementation details *in general* and representations *in partiuclar*"
     * Object-oritented Programming
-        * "Programming focused on the design, implementation, and use of class hierarchies. -- Class hierarchies provide a run-time polymorphism and encapsulation"
+        * "Programming focused on the <ins>design, implementation, and use of class hierarchies.</ins> -- Class hierarchies provide a <ins>run-time polymorphism and encapsulation</ins>"

     * Generic Programming
-        * "Programming focued on the design, implementation and use of general algorithms."
+        * "Programming focued on the <ins>design, implementation and use of general algorithms.</ins>"

 * C++ Programming (as well as other languages) express their ideals of programming well by:
     1. Representing ideas directly in code